-- To start, open Reflector 3 on your Mac or Windows computer to wirelessly mirror your device screen to your computer instead of using a cable.
-Connect your mobile device to Reflector using its native AirPlay or Cast technology.
-We recommend mirroring your device screen to Reflector first.
+- To start, open Reflector 3 on your Mac or Windows computer to wirelessly mirror your device screen to your computer – no cables necessary.
+Mirror your device to Reflector first, before streaming.
+Not sure how to connect your mobile device to Reflector 3?
+Check out our instructions here.

 - Open OBS and sign in to your Twitch account.

 - Right click the “Scenes” box in the lower left hand corner of OBS and click “Add.”
 You can name the scene whatever you like.

 - Right click on the Source box and select “Add” just like you did with the scene.

 - On Mac: Select “Window Capture” from the list of choices and name it whatever you like.

 On Windows: Select "Display Capture," "Create New," and name it whatever you like.
 Your entire desktop will then appear in the OBS Window.
 The desktop will appear repeatedly as if you're looking through a mirror.
 This is normal and will be corrected in the following steps.

 - On Mac: Select “[Reflector 3]” with the corresponding name of your device in the properties box.